stianmartinsen/vscode-env-switcher/README.md

 ## Contributing

 Found a bug or have a feature request?
-Please open an issue on the [GitHub repository](https://github.com/your-username/env-switcher).
+Please open an issue on the [GitHub repository](https://github.com/stianmartinsen/vscode-env-switcher).

 ## Release Notes

+### 0.0.2

+- Add icon
+- Update readme

 ### 0.0.1